NA-MIC/ProjectWeek/PW27_2018_Boston/Projects/OpenIGTLinkIODevelopment/README.md

 * Implement a Plus server launcher class that can be used in Plus server launcher, Slicer, Ibis, MITK and CustusX.

 ## Progress and Next Steps
-* Support for compressed video in OpenIGTLinkIO has been improved to better handle keyframes through smart buffering (Longquan).
+* Support for compressed video in OpenIGTLinkIO has been improved to better handle keyframes through smarter buffering (Longquan).
 * The code for launching a Plus Server has been extracted from PlusServerLauncher to a standalone class that is used in Ibis Neuronav.
 Next step: add the class to OpenIGTLinkIO.
 The code can then be used by Slicer and other applications to automatically launch a Plus server on the local machine, monitor its execution and parse the output.
 * A recently developed tablet application for surgical AR (Described in [this article](http://digital-library.theiet.org/content/journals/10.1049/htl.2017.0062?crawler=true&mimetype=application/pdf&tags=noindex) ) has been adapted to easily connect to any OpenIGTLinkIO-powered application.
 The application has been tested to transmit video to Slicer and IbisNeuronav.
 * The tablet application has also been setup to produce augmented reality images on Ibis Neuronav (see video) using tracking data from a Plus Server connected to a OptiTrack tracking system.